LizzieeLovett/classic-cakes/README.md

 * Other local cake shop websites contain far too much content and therefore produce information overload quickly.
 * This website is:
    * Intuitive and easy to navigate.
-   * Able to guides the client through all the relevant information in a way that is easy to understand.
+   * Able to guide the client through all the relevant information in a way that is easy to understand.
    * Able to guide them to the goal of the website - to fill out either the lessons or contact form.

 ##### Client stories